Cosmic-Chatter/Constellation/media_player/README.md

 # Media Player

 ## Introduction
-Media player displays images and videos using the browser as its rendering engine.
+Media Player displays images and videos using the browser as its rendering engine.
 The player and its optional kiosk are implemented in JavaScript.

 ## Terminology
 * `collateral`: Material other than the `content`, such as thumbnails, label text, etc.